 We all know them: the high performing, high volume physicians who seem to be in control, driven, engaged, and highly motivated.
 They may be physically fit, have great families and appear to be on the fast track to a stellar career.
 Then, one day a toxic combination of mental health gone awry and access to lethal drugs leads them to commit suicide.
 What on earth happened?
-Why do physicians have a higher rate of suicide than the general population?
+Why does doctor suicide exist at a higher rate than that of the general population?
 Why do seemingly well-adjusted doctors die by suicide?
 (It should be noted that psychiatrists believe a first step is changing the semantics; people do not “commit” suicide, they “die by” suicide.)

 Losing One Medical School Class Every Year

 It’s estimated that 300-400 doctors commit suicide each year in the US; approximately one per day.
 That’s approximately the size of one large medical school class.
 The American Psychiatric Association shed more light on this tragic situation when it presented deeply troubling findings at its 2018 annual meeting.
 Researchers conducted a systematic review of the literature on physician suicide over the last ten years.

 The findings present a picture of professionals in crisis:

 - Physician suicide rate: 28-40 per 100,000

 - General population suicide rate: 12.3 per 100,000

 - Female physicians attempt suicide less than women in the general population but when they do they are 2.5-4 times more successful.